learning-zone/html-basics/README.md

 </form>
 ```

-**4.) progress**: indicates how much of a task has been completed (often marked as a percentage).
+**4.)
+Progress Tag**: indicates how much of a task has been completed (often marked as a percentage).
 It is expected to be modified through JavaScript code.
 ```html

 <p>Progress: <progress id="bar" value="0" max="100"><span>0</span>%</progress></p>